210823-Enterprise/demos/week2/qc-questions.md

 You should research and be able to answer the following questions at the ned of each day:

 > - Use Google and [SQL class notes](https://github.com/210823-Enterprise/demos/blob/main/week2/notes/sql.md).
 [AWS notes here](https://github.com/210823-Enterprise/demos/blob/main/week2/notes/aws.md)<br>
-> - ❗ *Remember that when you present your Porject 0, you will need to have your database connected to an AWS RDS running a MySQL engine (because it's free).*
+> - ❗ *Remember that when you present your Project 0, you will need to have your database connected to an AWS RDS running a MySQL engine (because it's free).*
-> - The [PostgreSQL Documentation](https://www.postgresqltutorial.com/) and [MySQL Tutorial](https://www.mysqltutorial.org/) is a great resource (and easy to follow).<br>
+> - The [PostgreSQL Documentation](https://www.postgresqltutorial.com/) is a great resource (and easy to follow).<br>
 > - :star: **[W3 Schools SQL Tutorial](https://www.w3schools.com/sql/)**
 > :star: For extra practice try the [Chinook Query Challenge](https://github.com/210823-Enterprise/demos/tree/main/week2/chinook-challenge)